Heat (1995 film): Reception

-On Rotten Tomatoes, Heat holds an approval rating of 84%, based on 152 reviews and an average IMDb rating of 8.3/10.
+On Rotten Tomatoes, Heat holds an approval rating of 84%, based on 154 reviews and an average rating of 7.8/10.
 The website's critical consensus reads, "Though Al Pacino and Robert De Niro share but a handful of screen minutes together, Heat is an engrossing crime drama that draws compelling performances from its stars – and confirms Michael Mann's mastery of the genre."
 On Metacritic, the film has a weighted average score of 76 out of 100, based on 22 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four.
 He described Mann's script as "uncommonly literate", with a psychological insight into the symbiotic relationship between police and criminals, and the fractured intimacy between the male and female characters: "It's not just an action picture.
 Above all, the dialogue is complex enough to allow the characters to say what they're thinking: They are eloquent, insightful, fanciful, poetic when necessary.
 They're not trapped with cliches.
 Of the many imprisonments possible in our world, one of the worst must be to be inarticulate – to be unable to tell another person what you really feel."

-Simon Cote of The Austin Chronicle called the film "one of the most intelligent crime-thrillers to come along in years", and said Pacino and De Niro's scenes together were "poignant and gripping."
+Simon Cote of The Austin Chronicle called the film "one of the most intelligent crime-thrillers to come along in years", and said Pacino and De Niro's scenes together were "poignant and gripping".
 Kenneth Turan of the Los Angeles Times called the film a "sleek, accomplished piece of work, meticulously controlled and completely involving.
 The dark end of the street doesn't get much more inviting than this."

 Todd McCarthy of Variety wrote, "Stunningly made and incisively acted by a large and terrific cast, Michael Mann's ambitious study of the relativity of good and evil stands apart from other films of its type by virtue of its extraordinarily rich characterizations and its thoughtful, deeply melancholy take on modern life."
-Owen Gleiberman of Entertainment Weekly gave it a B− rating, saying that "Mann's action scenes ... have an existential, you-are-there jitteriness," but called the heist-planning and Hanna's investigation scenes "dry, talky."
+Owen Gleiberman of Entertainment Weekly gave it a B− rating, saying, "Mann's action scenes ... have an existential, you-are-there jitteriness", but called the heist-planning and Hanna's investigation scenes "dry, talky".

+The film was nominated for two Saturn Awards, Best Action/Adventure Film and Kilmer for Best Supporting Actor, but lost to The Usual Suspects and 12 Monkeys respectively.
+Kilmer was also nominated for Most Desirable Male at the MTV Movie Awards along with Batman Forever, while Natalie Portman was nominated for Best Young Supporting Actress in the 17th Youth in Film Awards.
 Rolling Stone ranked Heat #28 on its list of "The 100 Greatest Movies of the '90s", and The Guardian ranked it #22 on its list of "The Greatest Crime Films of All Time", while other publications have noted its influence on numerous subsequent films.

-Although it did not receive any major award nominations, the film was nominated for Best Action/Adventure Film and Kilmer for Best Supporting Actor at the Saturn Awards but lost to The Usual Suspects and 12 Monkeys respectively.